 Introduction

 One can easily visualize the liver as an alchemist in their lab, working secretly and passionately on ten different projects at once, surrounded by a vast array of lab equipment, never seeming to take a break.
-The liver is just like alchemy 3this, always working on many functions at once.
+The liver is just like this, always working on many functions at once.
 Indeed, the liver is a major organ in the body and like the brain, lungs and heart, we couldn’t live without it.

 Although the liver is a part of the digestive system, it has so many other key functions (over 500) in the body that it is another physiological system in and of itself, called the hepatobiliary system.
 Just like the alchemist, transmuting lesser metal into gold, our liver breaks down various molecules into smaller units (catabolizing) and processes nutrients received from digestion to create new compounds (worth more than gold) to support various physiological processes throughout our body.
 It also stores nutrients for later usage, maintaining proper energy levels, and processing and eliminating toxins and wastes.